 Two interlinked cornerstones for the development of women's football are economic backing and getting fans on board.
 On this note, the insights from two companies that are heavily involved in the sport proved extremely interesting.
 Allianz outlined their sponsorship-support model for German clubs and the national team, while the Executive Vice President of Marketing for Fox, Robert Gottlieb, detailed the communications strategy employed by the network to ensure that broadcasts of US women's national team matches are a resounding success.
 Other valuable and highly inspirational marketing success stories came from associations from far and wide, such as Guam and Samoa.

-The final session of the symposium reiterated the need to tackle the relevant challenges from every angle.
+*A joined-up vision *The final session of the symposium reiterated the need to tackle the relevant challenges from every angle.
 Changes must focus on the three areas mentioned above: governance, competition and the business side of the game.
 It is not, however, all about money.
 Legislation can also play a role: a shift in sports education policies could make a vast difference.

 Furthermore, any plans put in place must draw on the experience, views and needs of the stars of the show: the players.
 Julie Foudy and Veronica Boquete flew the flag in this regard and made some important comments.